CPNV-ES/Exercise-Looper-by-Andre-Ricardo-Joshua/README.md

 ### Configuration

-How to set up the database?
+To configure the application, you'll need to set up your environment variables.

-How do you set the sensitive data?
+1. Copy the example environment file:
+    ```shell
+    cp .env.example .env
+    ```
+2. Open the `.env` file and edit the database variables to match your local setup.
+You can choose between SQLite, MySQL, or MariaDB by uncommenting the appropriate section.

 ## Deployment